AppGrid: Grid View

 The query logic always ANDs the query filters at any given level, meaning that the filter clause [AccountSource Equal Web] is ANDed to the next clause [AccountType In Customer-Channel OR AnnualProfile Between (1,000,000,000, 2,000,000,000) because they exist at the same level.

-We could create a hierarchical query by clicking the plus icon and selecting Add Group.
+We could create a hierarchical query by clicking the plus icon in the subrule and selecting Add Group, or we could click the plus icon in the top-level rule to create a new rule or a group.

 Watch the video to see an example of how to create hierarchical queries and subqueries.